 The existing SARA list reflects the 233 species the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) had assessed and found to be at risk at the time of the reintroduction of SARA (then known as Bill C-5), to the House of Commons on October 9th, 2002.
-Since that COSEWIC has assessed reassessed an additional 91 species as being at risk, making them eligible for consideration for addition to the SARA list.
-Minister of the Environment is responsible for the listing of all 91 species.
-Twenty eight of them are aquatic species and are the subject of consultations being conducted by the Minister of Fisheries & Oceans Canada.
-This document deals with eight aquatic species which occur in Ontario, the Prairie Provinces and the Arctic, under the jurisdiction of the Central and Arctic Region of the Fisheries & Oceans Canada (DFO).
+Since that time.
+COSEWIC has assessed ٥r reassessed additional species as being at risk, making them eligible for consideration for addition to the SARA list by the Minister of the Environment.
+Aquatic species are the subject of consultations being conducted by the Minister of Fisheries & Oceans Canada.
+This document deals with four aquatic species which occur in Ontario, the Prairie Provinces and the Arctic, under the jurisdiction of the Central and Arctic Region of Fisheries & Oceans Canada (DFO).

-Nearly 40 per cent of the 91 newly eligible species occur in parks administered by the Parks Canada Agency, which was formerly under the authority of the Minister of Canadian Heritage and is now under the authority of the Minister of the Environment.
-Responsibility for those species (both terrestrial and aquatic) that occur within parks, is shared between the Parks Canada Agency and either Environment Canada or Fisheries and Oceans Canada.
+Newly eligible species occurring in parks are administered by the Parks Canada Agency, which was formerly under the authority of the Minister of Canadian Heritage and is now under the authority of the Minister of the Responsibility Environment. for those species (both terrestrial and aquatic) that occur within parks, is shared between the Parks Canada Agency and either Environment Canada or Fisheries and Oceans Canada.